-Item 3.
+- Item 2.
+Approved Glove Color.
+Gloves, wrappings, elbow pads, and other items worn on the arms below or over the jersey sleeves must be white, black or the official uniform color of the applicable team.
+Clubs are not required to designate to the League office the color of gloves that will be worn by their players. - Item 3.
 Rib Protectors.
-Rib protectors ("flak jackets") under the jersey.
+Rib protectors ("flak jackets") under the jersey. - Item 4.

-Item 4.
 Wristbands.
-Wristbands, provided they are white or black only.
+Wristbands, provided they are white, black, or an official uniform color of the applicable team only. - Item 5.

-Item 5.
 Towels.
 Towels, provided they are white licensed towels approved by the League office for use on the playing field.
 Players are prohibited from adding to these towels personal messages, logos, names, symbols, or illustrations.
 Such towels also must be attached to or tucked into the front waist of the pants, and must be no longer than 6 by 8 inches (slightly larger size may be issued to quarterbacks, or may be folded to these limits for wearing in games).
 A player may wear no more than one towel.
 Players are prohibited from discarding on the playing field any loose towels or other materials used for wiping hands and the football.
 Streamers or ribbons, regardless of length, hanging from any part of the uniform, including the helmet, are prohibited.

 Item 6.
 Headwear.
-When players are on the field, during the pregame, game, and postgame periods, they may wear approved caps, skull caps and bands, approved cold weather gear, or other approved headwear for medical purposes only, as determined by the Commissioner.
+When players are on the field during the pregame, game, and postgame periods, they may wear approved caps, skull caps and bands, approved cold weather gear, or other approved headwear for medical purposes only, as determined by the Commissioner.
 Any permissible headwear must be approved by the League office, and if worn under the helmet, no portion may hang from or otherwise be visible outside the helmet.
-Players are not permitted to wear bandannas, stockings, or other unapproved headwear anywhere on the field during the pregame, game, or postgame periods, even if such items are worn under their helmets.
+Players are not permitted to wear bandannas or other unapproved headwear anywhere on the field during the pregame, game, or postgame periods, even if such items are worn under their helmets.